MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-administrator-getting-started.md

 Whenever your policies fail to deliver the expected runtime behavior or performance, you'll need to [troubleshoot](#troubleshooting) your deployment.
 For that we provide diagnostic tools and numerous recommendations.

 But first, you must install the server.
-A comprehensive installation guide with instructions for Linux, Windows and OS X deployments is available [here](deployr-installing-configuring.md).
+Comprehensive installation guides are available [here](deployr-installation.md).

 >For a general introduction to DeployR, read the [About DeployR](deployr-about.md) document.